linode/docs/docs/platform/billing-and-support/support-new-manager/index.md

 Linode provides support related to the physical operation of your Linode virtual servers, such as: ensuring that your network traffic is properly routed to and from your Linodes' IP addresses; helping with base system performance issues that may be related to Linode's virtualization systems; and resolving potential hardware issues within Linode's infrastructure.

 Linode also helps with products such as NodeBalancers and Block Storage.
-Additionally, Linode Support can help you use Linode software such as the Linode Manager, and can help you with understanding and paying your bill.
+Additionally, Linode Support can help you use Linode software such as the Linode Cloud Manager, and can help you with understanding and paying your bill.

 ## Contacting Linode Support

 If you are not able to solve an issue with the resources listed above, you can contact Linode Support.
 As a reminder, application configuration and other similar topics are outside the [scope of Linode Support](#scope-of-support).
-The primary method for contacting Linode Support is to open a support ticket from the Linode Manager:
+The primary method for contacting Linode Support is to open a support ticket from the Linode Cloud Manager:

 1. Log in to the [Linode Cloud Manager](https://cloud.linode.com).
-2. Select the **Get Help** from the left hand menu.
+2. Select the **Get Help** from the sidebar links.
 3. Under **Other Ways to Get Help** select **Customer Support**.
 4. Select the **Open New Ticket** link.
 The **Open a Support Ticket** menu will appear.
 5. From the **What is this regarding?** menu, select an product related to the issue you are reporting.